Private Psychology Practice

 A thoughtful, collaborative space to explore difficult experiences, relationships and long-standing emotional patterns.

-The focus is on developing a shared understanding of what may be maintaining current difficulties, and working towards meaningful, sustainable change.
+Therapy focuses on developing a shared understanding of what may be maintaining current difficulties, while working towards meaningful and sustainable change.

 02